So you’ve finally made the decision to start a blog! That’s really good news and I want to be the first to congratulate you.

 Note: On latest versions of WordPress, the “post name” is already selected by default, so you don’t have to make any changes in this case.
 But just double check to be sure that this is the case, it doesn’t hurt.

-Tip #4: Install only essential plugins
+Tip #5: Install only the essential plugins

 The purpose of plugins is to extend the functionality of your WordPress website for both admins and users.